jakartaee/specifications/pull_request_template.md

 ## Specification PR template
+When creating a specificaton project release review, create two PRs with the content divided as follows:

-Include the following:
+Include the following in PR#1:
 - [ ] A directory in the form wombat/x.y containing the following.
 - [ ] Specification PDF in the form of wombat_x.y.pdf
 - [ ] Specification HTML in the form of wombat_x.y.html
-- [ ] Specification JavaDoc in the apidocs directory.
 - [ ] A specification page named _index.md following the template at:
       https://github.com/jakartaee/specification-committee/blob/master/spec_page_template.md
 - [ ] For a Progress Review, that sufficient progress has been made on